pjeby/to-use/README.md

 #### `Recipe`

-A `Recipe<T>`is an object with a `[use.me](key): T` method (or class with such a *static* method).
+A `Recipe<T>`is an object with a `"use.me"(key): T` method (or class with such a *static* method).
 When a Recipe is looked up as a key and no value or factory is found in a context or its parents, the method is called with the key, and the return value is used as the result.